Vegan feline diets

 - Zorn JW.
 Seaweed and vitality.
 Popular Library.
 1974: 85-86.

-The appendices summarise a small number of published studies exploring topics such as the health status of cats maintained on vegetarian diets long-term, nutrients of particular importance to cats, the potential for nutritional inadequacy in poorly formulated diets, the health hazards that may result.
+The appendices explore topics such as the health status of cats maintained on vegetarian diets long-term, nutrients of particular importance to cats, the potential for nutritional inadequacy in poorly formulated diets, the health hazards that may result.